Philips Timor 69 Desk Lamp

 Philips Timor 69 and Major desk lamps before a restoration

 Lamps in the movies

-A Philips Timor 69 desk lamp (or Major) was used as a prop in the 2008 movie L’Instinct de Mort – Public Enemy Number One (Part 1).
+A Philips Timor 69 desk lamp (or Major) appears in the 2008 film L’Instinct de Mort – Public Enemy Number One (Part 1).
 The story of french gangster Jacques Mesrine, before he was called Public Enemy N°1.